vikstrr1/crosskey-code/Readme.md

     cd mortgage-calculator
     ```

-3. Build the Docker image:
+3. Build and run the Docker image:

     ```bash
-    docker build -t mortgage-calculator .
+    docker-compose up
     ```

-4. Run the Docker container:

-    ```bash
-    docker run -p 8080:8080 mortgage-calculator
-    ```

-5. The application will be accessible at [http://localhost:8080](http://localhost:8080).
+4. The application will be accessible at [http://localhost:8080](http://localhost:8080).